simonesilvestroni/m2m-website/_posts/2021-04-01-daw-from-logic-to-pro-tools-to-reaper-part-1.md

 7. Open architecture & development cycle
 8. Efficiency

-{: .notice }
+{: .warning }
 **Disclaimer** — This article reflects my own personal opinions, which are related to how I use a DAW.
 It’s not meant to judge any of these software.
 As a matter of fact, I still own and occasionally use both Logic and Pro Tools.

 ## Logic

 After starting out with Cubase in 1995 and using it until v4, I moved to eMagic’s Logic in 2002.
 Transitioned to Apple’s [Logic Pro X](https://www.apple.com/logic-pro/) a bit late, I stayed there until last year.
 All in all, it’s been 18 years with Logic.

-{% include pattern-figure.html image="/assets/images/daw-logic-platinum.jpg" caption="2002: Logic Audio Platinum 5" width="768" height="581" %}
+{% include pattern-figure.html image="/assets/images/daw-logic-platinum.jpg" caption="2002: Logic Audio Platinum 5" width="100%" height="581" %}

 ## Pro Tools